 Sporting Very Cropped Tresses can be Risky for Women who want to Avoid Looking Boyish.

-For the lightness and low maintenance of cropped tresses without looking too masculine, this soft style is one to try.
-The back is close and the sides and front have longer strands and the side swept fringe gives this style a softer and more feminine appeal.
-Leave alone to dry after washing for a natural style or use wax, leave-in conditioner or mousse for a more polished appearance.
+For the lightness and low maintenance of cropped tresses without looking too masculine, this soft one warrants a try.
+The back is close and the sides and front have longer strands and the side swept fringe gives a softer and more feminine appeal.
+Leave alone to dry after washing for a natural finish or use wax, leave-in conditioner or mousse for a more polished appearance.
 You could change the part, sweep it back, off to the other side, down the middle and so much more.
-With it being shorter on top, you can use that to spike, and use the longer fringe to frame your face.
+Since it's shorter on top, you can employ spikes and the longer fringe to frame your face.